Photo of Scrabble tiles. Find out more about the Integrative Health online M.A. program at California Institute of Integral Studies.

 Those unrehearsed, unplanned moments demand that you’re fully present in a way that rivals a long-time meditator’s alpha state.

 Yowza.
 It’s tough at first, but gets easier.
 The brain integrates audio-visual input with cognitive processing, memory fill-in, and other somato-sensory signals.
 It feels like all your grey matter pistons are firing at once.
 You can actually end a two-hour evening of improv with a sigh from your brain—thanks for the workout.
-Expect to try it at an academic intensives within the Integrative Health Studies program.
+Expect to try it at an academic intensive within the Integrative Health Studies program.

 Play